jlonghku/UpstreamAnalyzer/README.md

 #### Option 2: Using Geographic Coordinates

-Specify the outlet point using geographic coordinates (latitude and longitude) and transform them to the target CRS.
+Specify the outlet point using geographic coordinates (latitude and longitude) and transform them to grid index coordinates.

 ```python
 # Define the input parameters